jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 > All Reality is Virtual Reality

-**This gives us our third big clue about the FEP: we don’t directly experience the environment, only the noisy sensations that correlate with it.** This is really the jumping off point for the FEP: as an organism, we need to minimise our surprisal (we don’t want to find ourselves in 800 degree heat, and do want to find ourselves at 37 degrees, with high probability), but we only have access to our noisy sense data, and we don't know what causally determines our temperature in the environment.
+**This gives us our third big clue about the FEP: we don’t directly experience the environment, only the noisy sensations that correlate with it - we're one layer removed from the world, exploring the virtual reality of our sense data and inferring things about the reality behind it.** This is really the jumping off point for the FEP: as an organism, we need to minimise our surprisal (we don’t want to find ourselves in 800 degree heat, and do want to find ourselves at 37 degrees, with high probability), but we only have access to our noisy sense data, and we don't know what causally determines our temperature in the environment.

 ## Getting Bayesian